 OR

-• The main text of the erratum will describe the correction (what has been changed and, if you feel it is applicable, how the error occurred) and state that the original has been updated to reflect the change.
+The main text of the erratum will describe the correction (what has been changed and, if you feel it is applicable, how the error occurred) and state whether the original has been updated to reflect the change.

-• Publish the erratum and then correct the original article.
+Publish the erratum in the next issue of the journal.
+If you choose to update the original, publish the erratum and then correct the original article.

 Correction or retraction should be acted upon as soon as possible, to minimize the proliferation of the mistake.
 Develop procedures on how to handle corrections, identify individuals who will be responsible, and be prepared to prioritize this work.